bywatersolutions/bywater-koha-release-notes/barcodeprfx-v18.05.05-05.md

 - NOT IN BUGZILLA - This is an empty commit

+## Custom For Instance

+- NOT IN BUGZILLA - Fix bug introduced by rebase

 ## Fines and fees

 - [[21673]](http://bugs.koha-community.org/bugzilla3/show_bug.cgi?id=21673) Koha::Account::Lines->total_outstanding must be used when needed